Programs & Classes

 We support inclusion: Participants are welcome to sign up for any lessons offered.
 Adaptive lessons adjust student/teacher ratio to work with participants at their specific ability level and age on personal goals.
 Please advise us of special needs two weeks prior to the start of class at 654-7512.

 Active in-water supervision is required at all times for non-swimmers and children under 10.
 Only Coast Guard-approved flotation devices are allowed in the pools; all swimmers must wear appropriate swim attire.
 Children not potty-trained must wear swim diapers.
 All Ages.
-See pool schedule for holiday hours and fees.
+See pool schedule for hours and fees.

 6 months - 5 years with Adult

 Get your little one adjusted to the water in this safe, fun environment.
 Adults must accompany child in pool.
 The first 30 minutes is Parent & Child swim lesson followed by 30 minutes of free play.
 Children not potty trained must wear swim diapers.
-See pool schedule for holiday hours and fees.
+See pool schedule for hours and fees.

 16 years - Adult $5/visit or Splash Pass options

 Add variety to your workouts and swim your way to a healthier lifestyle!
 Kick boards, hand paddles and pull buoys available.
-See pool schedule for holiday hours and Splash Pass fees.
+See pool schedule for hours and Splash Pass fees.

 Water Exercise for 13 years-Adult